Nyayic/fanny.hashnode.blog/clx2shamx000509jq7x2f029o.md

 ## Final Thoughts

-This is an ideal project to practice your HTML, CSS and Javascript Skills especially if you are a beginner.
+This is an ideal project to practice your HTML, CSS, and Javascript Skills especially if you are a beginner.
 Try this out and modify it in your favorite ways.

 Happy Coding!